Critically fixed Thurston maps: classification, recognition, and twisting

-A particular instance of the recognition question above is the \emph{twisting problem}.
-Suppose $f \colon \widehat{\C} \to \widehat{\C}$ is a pcf rational map and $\varphi$ is an element of $\Homeo^+(\Sp,\Post(f))$, that is, $\varphi$ is an orientation-preserving homeomorphism of $\Sp$ that fixes each postcritical point of $f$.
-The twisting problem asks to determine if the \emph{twisted map} $g:=\varphi\circ f$ is realized by a rational map and, if yes, find the canonical combinatorial model for $g$.

-The twisting problem was initially investigated for the case when $f$ is a complex polynomial using algebraic machinery provided by \emph{iterated monodromy groups} \cite{BarNekr_Twist}.
+A special instance of the Recognition Problem above is the \emph{Twisting Problem}.
+Suppose $f \colon \widehat{\C} \to \widehat{\C}$ is a pcf rational map and $\varphi$ is an element of $\Homeo^+(\widehat{\C},\Post(f))$, that is, $\varphi$ is an orientation-preserving homeomorphism of $\widehat{\C}$ that fixes each postcritical point of $f$.
+The Twisting Problem asks to determine if the \emph{twisted map} $g:=\varphi\circ f$ is realized by a rational map and, if yes, find the canonical combinatorial model for $g$.
+The Twisting Problem was initially investigated for the case when $f$ is a complex polynomial using algebraic machinery provided by \emph{iterated monodromy groups} \cite{BarNekr_Twist}.
 An alternative approach in the polynomial case, using \emph{mapping class groups} methods, was recently suggested in \cite{LifitingTrees}.
-Nevertheless, in the case of non-polynomial rational maps, not many results are known.
-For instance, in \cite{Lodge_Boundary, KelseyLodge} the twisting problem was studied for rational maps of low degree with four postcritical points.
+However, in the case of non-polynomial rational maps, the landscape remains largely unexplored.
+To the best of our knowledge, the only results addressing the Twisting Problem for non-polynomial rational maps---specifically in the low-degree, four-postcritical-point case---are found in \cite{Lodge_Boundary, KelseyLodge}.